kbordon/dotnet-wk3-code-review-portfolio/README.md

 * Navigate the application as you see fit.

 ## Known Bugs
-* When the user is loads the failed log in page, the navigation links for Home sections Contact and Work will reappear though clicking them will do nothing.
+* When the user recieves the failed log-in page, the navigation links for Home sections Contact and Work will reappear though clicking them will do nothing.

 ## Technology Used
 * ASP.NET